minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 After making copies of the completed forms, the requester must file the original copies with the District Court in the county where the case was heard.
 A judge will then review the request and make a decision based on the information provided.

 If the judge grants the request, he or she will sign a court order authorizing access to the records sought.
 The requester will receive a copy of this order from the court administration.
-With this copy, the requester can then submit a copy request, to the courthouse maintaining the sealed records, in person or by mail.
+With this copy, the requester can then submit a copy request to the courthouse maintaining the sealed records, in person or by mail.

 How to Obtain Copies of Civil Court Records in Minnesota